legionlegion/tp/docs/DeveloperGuide.md

 **MSS**
 1. Actor requests trace a specific appointment in the list of appointments currently displayed.
-2. System lists all appointments and their contacts that are overlapping within 5mins with the specific appointment.
+2. System lists all appointments and their contacts that are overlapping with the specific appointment.
 3. Use case ends.

 **Extensions**